mhsharifi96/python_course/note/DockerTutorial.md

 ## Get started with Docker Compose

+Compose is a tool for defining and running multi-container Docker applications.

+* Using Compose is basically a three-step process:

+* Define your app’s environment with a Dockerfile so it can be reproduced anywhere.

+* Define the services that make up your app in docker-compose.yml so they can be run together in an isolated environment.

+Run docker compose up and the Docker compose command starts and runs your entire app.
+You can alternatively run docker-compose up using the docker-compose binary.

 in this [page](https://docs.docker.com/compose/gettingstarted/) you build a simple Python web application running on Docker Compose.
 The application uses the Flask framework and maintains a hit counter in Redis.
 While the sample uses Python, the concepts demonstrated here should be understandable even if you’re not familiar with it.